-NBC 7 Investigates was first to expose Dougherty’s alleged Ponzi scheme back in March, when eleven investors were first to say they had received little or no return on the millions of dollars they invested with him.
+NBC 7 Investigates was first to expose Dougherty’s alleged Ponzi scheme in March, when eleven investors said they lost money while investing with Dougherty.

-The investors told NBC 7 their troubles started when Dougherty pitched them on “financial opportunities,” which included investments in organic beef ranches, housing and or cannabis cultivation.
+The alleged victims told NBC 7 Dougherty pitched certain “financial opportunities,” including investments in organic beef ranches, housing, and cannabis cultivation.

-Prosecutors say Dougherty used money from new investors to pay existing investors who asked for their money back.
-They allege Dougherty repeated this illegal process until last year, when he had apparently siphoned off all his investors’ cash, and filed for bankruptcy.
+Over the course of several years, Prosecutors allege Dougherty used money from new investors to pay existing investors who had asked for their money back.
+Dougherty continued to operate the alleged scheme until last year, when he filed for bankruptcy.

-According to prosecutors, Dougherty used investor money to remodel his home, travel, and pay college tuition for his children.
+Prosecutors say that scheme netted Dougherty millions of dollars and used investor money to remodel his home, for trips, and to pay for his children’s college tuition.

-The ongoing investigation into Dougherty has also uncovered a past instance where state officials were informed of another potential crime, but took no action.
+The investigation also uncovered instances where state officials were informed of potential criminal activity but declined to take action.

-According to prosecutors, in November of 2017, Dougherty posed as a life insurance policyholder and tried to cash out a policy.
-The new charging documents say American Equity Life Insurance discovered the alleged ploy and reported it to the California Department of Insurance.
+One instance occurred in November of 2017, when Dougherty posed as a life insurance policyholder and tried to cash out a policy.
+The newly filed court documents say American Equity Life Insurance reported the potential fraud to the California Department of Insurance, however, nothing was done.

-Nancy Kincaid-Goldberg, a spokesperson for the Department of Insurance confirmed the agency received a referral from American Equity Life insurance in January of 2018 and said the investigation into this is ongoing.
+Nancy Kincaid-Goldberg, a spokesperson for the Department of Insurance confirmed the agency received a referral from American Equity Life insurance in January of 2018 and said the investigation is ongoing.

-In June, NBC 7 Investigates discovered that for seven years, two state agencies -- including the Department of Insurance -- neglected to warn investors of Dougherty’s criminal history and fraudulent actions.
-Investors say that notification could have prevented them from handing over so much money to Dougherty.
+It is only the latest instance where state officials failed to act on potential illegal activity.
+In June, NBC 7 Investigates discovered two state agencies -- including the Department of Insurance -- neglected to warn investors of Dougherty’s criminal history and fraudulent actions.
+Investors say that notification could have prevented them from investing with Dougherty.

 To read more about that development, click here.

-“The filing of a complaint is not evidence of guilt,” said Dougherty’s defense attorney Abram Genser, reacting to the newly filed charges.
+“The filing of a complaint is not evidence of guilt,” said Abram Genser, Dougherty’s defense attorney.
 “People are presumed to be innocent, and Mr. Dougherty—despite the gravity of the charged crimes—should receive the benefit of this presumption.”

 A preliminary hearing, where prosecutors will show a Judge the evidence they have gathered in their investigation of Dougherty, is set for September 24, 2019.